Get Your Best Mortgage Deal... FOR FREE!

 Pros of Remortgaging

-Reduced Monthly Payments
+1) Reduced Monthly Repayments

 Once the initial introductory offer period with a fixed rate is over with your current mortgage, your interest rate will increase.
 By remortgaging, you may be able to change to a mortgage with a lower interest rate than your existing mortgage.

 If you are considering debt consolidation this can mean the interest rates on mortgage deals are almost definitely going to be lower than the interest rates you are paying on personal loans or credit cards.
-This will result in lower monthly payments overall.
+This will result in lower monthly repayments overall.
 Reducing your monthly payments enables you to save money to take the strain off your monthly outgoings.

-Access Large Sum
+2) Access A Large Sum of Money

 The process of remortgaging to a new mortgage provider can result in the freeing up of funds.
 This is because you can use the equity that you have built up in your home to put towards a new mortgage with a lower loan to value.

-Pay off Your Mortgage Sooner
+3) Pay off Your Mortgage Sooner

 Reducing the term of your mortgage, even by five years, can make a substantial difference in the total cost of your mortgage and save money in the long run.